neoncortex/bashed/README.md

 eu list
 ````

-Will show a list of the copies of the current file previously stored using et.  listcurses, or lu, can be used instead of l, or list, to list files using a curses interface.
+Will show a list of the copies of the current file previously stored using et.  listcurses, or lu, can be used instead of l, or list, to list files using fzf.
 The selected file version will substitute your current file.

 ### Showing:
 #### With line numbering: